tungv/jerni-3/packages/jerni-next-dev-plugin/README.md

 - Defines global variables for the paths to your Jerni events file and SQLite database.
 - Applies a custom webpack plugin to enable hot reloading of Jerni when the initializer or events file changes.
 - Automatically cleans and restarts Jerni when necessary to keep it in sync with your code changes.

-## Known limitations

-1. When you make a change to the initializer or initializer's dependencies, you have to reload the page to see the changes.

-2. When you make a change to the events file, projection does not fire.
-You have to restart the dev server for the changes to be applied.